 I plan on eating a few of these cookies (without an ounce of guilt) and thinking about my sweet grandma humming along in her kitchen as she did, remembering those long matches of crib and that cookie jar that so many of her children and sweet grandchildren’s hands snuck into over the years.

 Her original recipe called for ‘shortening’, which I know meant margarine.
-I tried it with coconut oil (the regular kind that is solid at room temperature) and they were perfect, but I have also made them with butter and vegan butter (the kind in the stick) and they work well too.
-The options are listed below!
-I’m going to try to make them gluten free and vegan too… stand by!
+I tried it with coconut oil (the regular kind that is solid at room temperature) and they were perfect.
+I also adapted them to make them gluten-free …. it took a bit of tweaking so see the notes section for the ingredients to sub.

 I think Grandma Laurin would be so happy to know that her recipe is still being used and enjoyed… and now in so many more kitchens across the country!
 What a lovely way to honour someone.
 I’m sure we all have recipes like these that are handwritten with love on those old recipe cards?
 What old-fashioned recipe is on repeat in your kitchens at this time of year?